Last Updated on September 9, 2022

-From the 31 islands, you’ll find there, 4 are equipped to welcome tourists.
-Derawan is the most accessible and also the most crowded, mostly by local tourists coming over the weekend.
+From the 31 islands you’ll find there, 4 are equipped to welcome tourists.
+Derawan Island is the most accessible and also the most crowded, mostly by local tourists coming over the weekend.

 The Derawan archipelago is one of the best spots in Indonesia for diving and snorkeling.
 The reefs are incredibly well preserved and the marine life really diverse.
-Among the most commons marine wildlife, you might see barracudas, sharks, mantas, and turtles.
+Among the most common marine wildlife, you might see barracudas, sharks, mantas, and turtles.

-Getting to Derawan is easy, there’s a regular boat service from Tanjung Batu for 100k RP.
+Getting to Derawan Island is easy, there’s a regular boat service from Tanjung Redeb in Berau for 100k RP.
 To other islands, you’ll need to charter a boat and the price can be quite expensive.
-Same, once you’re in Derawan, the prices of island hopping is pretty expensive.
+Same, once you’re in Derawan, the price of island hopping is pretty expensive.

 Nestled in the mountains in southern Borneo, Loksado is the best and most accessible place for trekking.
 It’s also a good place to observe Bukit Dayak’s culture and traditions, and of course, do some bamboo rafting down the river.
 While trekking, expect to see numerous waterfalls and several remote Dayak villages.

-5 – Explore the floating market in Banjarmasin
+Floating market in Banjarmasin